 Rules follow our regular league rules (below), with the following changes:

-- The regular season is 10 weeks long, with two weeks of playoffs for the top four teams.
+- The regular season is 10 weeks long, plus two weeks of playoffs.
+All teams play!

 - Bad weather follows our rain out policy.

 - Each team has six players on the court.

 - At least two players must be female, and at least two players must be male.

 - We recommend a team of nine to 12 players so you have enough subs.